Price quote includes

-When it comes to dermatology, we see hundreds of Electronic Medical Record software vendors in the US Health IT industry offering different solutions.
+When it comes to dermatology, we see hundreds of EMR software vendors in the US Health IT industry offering different solutions.
 Since the options are diverse, many dermatologists find it hard to buy the right software for their practice needs.
 This buyer guide is designed to help you narrow down your basic requirements and buy the best EMR system for your dermatology practice.

 Since dermatologists treat skin conditions, most of their medical records are based on lab and image tests.
 This requires a software that can easily update patient records frequently.
 Also, EMR software that can be used on Tablets and smartphones can prove to be very beneficial as images could be captured and sent to the physicians easily.
 The following are some features you need to look out for while buying an EMR software for your dermatology practice: